 No, PureHMO® products do not contain any real human milk.
-These HMO products are made in the lab via a complex fermentation and precise purification process.
+These HMO products are made via a complex fermentation and precise purification process.
 But it still produces a bio-identical product to the HMOs found in breastmilk.
 In fact, Layer Origin HMO is technically referred to as HiMO, which stands for Human identical Milk Oligosaccharide.

 Because HMOs are abundantly found in breast milk (and added to some infant formulas), these compounds are beneficial for all ages.
 Layer Origin Nutrition also carries PureHMO® for Kids, which is for children older than 12 months.
 By age one, many babies have stopped getting breast milk (or HMO-fortified formula), and it is safe to supplement with it at this age to continue reaping the benefits.
 HMO are also beneficial to adults’ microbiome due to its ability to boost Bifidobacteria.

 No, even though HMOs are only naturally found in human milk, they have been seen time and time again to be beneficial for adults, too.